 Sequential pipeline.
 Parallel data fetches.
 One webhook on stage transition.

-Cowork's orchestration model makes the synthesizer buildable without dedicated engineering.
+The synthesizer is buildable without dedicated engineering.
 Each stage is a task with scoped tool access and a defined output shape.
-The architectural call to make: treat the synthesizer as a sequential pipeline with parallel fetches.
+The architectural call to make: treat it as a sequential pipeline with parallel fetches.
 Hit the ATS, comp database, Slack, and project tooling at the same time.
 Funnel everything into the synthesis stage.
 Do not serialize what does not need to be serialized.

 The pipeline triggers on candidate stage transition to "Final Review."
 A webhook fires.
-Cowork kicks off the run.
+The automation kicks off the run.
 Two to three minutes later, the hiring manager has a structured brief in Slack or email — before the debrief meeting opens.

 The timing is the point.
 Greenhouse research shows that when interviewers can see each other's feedback before submitting their own, scores converge toward consensus rather than reflecting independent assessment[9].
 The synthesizer preserves independence by pulling raw scores before the debrief and delivering the hiring manager a pre-consensus view of what the panel actually said when they were not watching each other.